Advanced Element Filtering ❺

 = 2

-You can then use the SA5's match filter attribute with a CSS selector and a JavaScript template literal, create a match filter like this;
+You can then use the SA5's match filter attribute with a CSS selector and a JavaScript template literal, to create a match filter like this;

 This indicates that the element should be displayed IF the weekday attribute is equal to today's weekday number, according the the visitor's local system clock.